Landscape photography misconceptions

 Misconception #1: Good landscape photography requires a lot of travel

 I used to spend a lot of time researching about, and travelling to, famous photo locations.
-I believed only well-known areas, such as the national parks, the Scottish Highlands, or big cities like Paris and London, could provide photographers with sufficient opportunities to capture great pictures.
+I believed only well-known areas, such as the national parks, the Scottish Highlands, or big cities like Paris and London, could provide me with sufficient opportunities to capture great pictures.

 Whilst the ability to travel undoubtedly brings opportunities to the landscape photographer, it is by no means essential.
-Potentially great photography locations can be found almost anywhere, and that travelling hundreds of miles is not always necessary or desirable.
+Potentially great photography locations can be found almost anywhere, and travelling hundreds of miles is not always necessary or desirable.

 Through careful research or good fortune it is often possible to find wonderful spots worth capturing locally, even in the most unexpected places.
-In fact, there are some inherent benefits to staying local: travel expenses are reduced, there is greater opportunity to visit photo spots during a variety of lighting conditions and seasons, and there is the potential to capture a unique shot in a lesser known location.
+In fact, there are some inherent benefits to staying local: travel expenses are reduced, there is greater opportunity to visit photo spots during a variety of lighting conditions and seasons, and there is the potential to capture a unique shot in a lesser-known location.

 Misconception #2: Landscape photography is about capturing huge vistas with lots of details